jgch88/headFirstDesignPatterns/10 - State Pattern/thoughts.md

+This chapter is actually an example of refactoring a code smell into a design pattern, followed by "agile" feature request implementation?

 When a change request comes in, the state pattern makes it much easier to make modifications to behaviour by extending (subclassing) affected State classes and extending the Context class (Open-Closed principle).